 Providers that wish to receive payment for services rendered during and outside of the disaster grace period are required to be enrolled with Florida Medicaid or provisionally enrolled with Florida Medicaid prior to submitting claims.
 For services provided to recipients receiving services through the FFS delivery system, provisional providers should submit claims in accordance with the instructions located at: http://www.mymedicaid-florida.com.

 Providers that furnished services to recipients receiving services through the FFS delivery system must comply with the requirements below:

 - For services provided during the disaster grace period, providers may submit electronic claims in accordance with normal HIPAA compliant transaction requirements if the service requires a prior authorization number, but prior authorization was not obtained.

 - For services provided during the disaster grace period, providers may submit paper claims as described in the Agency’s exceptional claims process if service limitations exceeded those stated in the coverage policy or the respective fee schedule.

 - For services provided outside of the disaster grace period because of storm-related impacts (See Section I of the alert), providers may submit paper claims as described in the Agency’s exceptional claims process.

-- The Hurricane Irma request for exceptional claims processing form can be accessed through the following link: Hurricane Irma Request for Exceptional Claims Processing Form NEW
+- The Hurricane Irma request for exceptional claims processing form can be accessed through the following link: Hurricane Irma Request for Exceptional Claims Processing Form